Bond Yields

 Current Yield

-Because bonds trade in the secondary market, they may sell for less or more than par value, which will yield an interest rate that is different from the nominal yield, called the current yield, or current return.
+Because bonds trade in the secondary market, they may sell for less or more than par value, yielding an interest rate that differs from the nominal yield, called the current yield, or current return.
 Since bond prices move oppositely of interest rates, bond prices decrease when interest rates increase, and vice versa.
 To see why, consider this simple example.
 You buy a bond when it is issued for $1,000 that pays 8% interest.
 Suppose you want to sell the bond, but since you bought it, the interest rate has risen to 10%.
 You must sell your bond for less than what you paid, because why will somebody pay you $1,000 for a bond that pays 8% when they can buy a similar bond with an equal credit rating and get 10%.
 So to sell your bond, you must sell it so that the $80 annual interest payment will be 10% of the selling price — in this case, $800, $200 less than what you paid for it.
 (Actually, the price probably wouldn't go this low, because the yield-to-maturity is greater in such a case, since if the bondholder keeps the bond until maturity, he will receive a price appreciation which is the difference between the bond's par value of $1,000 and what he paid for it.)
 Bonds selling for less than par value are said to be selling at a discount.
-If the market interest rate of a new bond issue is lower than what you are getting, then you will be able to sell your bond for more than par value — you will be selling your bond at a premium.
+If the market interest rate of a new bond issue is lower than what you are getting, then you can sell your bond for more than par value — you will be selling your bond at a premium.
 Note, however, that the bond price is based on the clean price, meaning that any accrued interest is excluded, since that will be paid to the bond owner on the next interest payment.

 Current Yield Formula